JimMcL/YetAnotherTracker/README.md

 Moving objects are [detected in each frame](#MotionDetector), using one of several possible techniques.
 Tracks are created by [combining close objects](#Tracks) from different frames.
 Tracks may be written to an [output CSV file](#Output).
-All processing is controlled by specifying options on the command lnie and/or in a defaults file.
+All processing is controlled by specifying options on the command line and/or in a defaults file.
 Options specified on the command line override those in a defaults file.

 ### What options should I use?